Discover 5 natural solutions to treat crystals in dog urine

 Common questions about urine crystals

-In season, a pumpkin can make a great snack for your dog, but are they good for dogs with bladder stones?
+In season, a pumpkin can make a great snack for your dog, but are they suitable for dogs with bladder stones?
 Too many pumpkin seeds can cause kidney stones, so limit them to one or two.

 Dogs with bladder stones should not eat pumpkins, as they are high in purines, which may exacerbate the issue.